Hawmex/apriori/README.md

 # Association Rules Learning with Apriori

-This is a command-line application written in Dart that can be used to uncover association rules in transactions.
+This repository contains a command-line application written in Dart that uncovers association rules within transactions.

 ## Getting Started